-IT equipment and associated media that have processed or stored NZEO information, and cannot be sanitised, MUST be returned to New Zealand
+IT equipment and associated media that have processed or stored NZEO information, and cannot be sanitised, MUST be returned to New Zealand for sanitisation or destruction, declassification and disposal.

 Disposal of IT equipment

 When disposing of IT equipment, agencies need to sanitise or destroy and subsequently declassify any media within the product that are capable of storing classified information.
 Once the media have been removed from the product it can be considered sanitised.
 Following subsequent approval for declassification from the owner of the information previously processed by the product, it can be disposed of by the agency.